 Discover the secret Tibetan Buddhist land lying at the edge of one of the most secluded Himalayan valleys.
-Tsum Valley is one of world’s remotest Himalayan Valleys which was also a restricted region until recently.
+Tsum Valley is one of the world’s remotest Himalayan Valleys which was also a restricted region until recently.
 The trek to Tsum Valley takes you into the majestic surroundings of the Ganesh Himal, Sringi Himal, and Boudha Himal ranges.
 The region once being part of Tibet looks completely different from what you will find elsewhere.
 The people of Tsum Valley or the Tsumbas belong to Tibetan origin with their own ancient form of dialect, art, culture and religion.
-Very few adventure travelers have made it to this high and mysterious valley, which used to be an important trade link with Tibet.
+Very few adventure travellers have made it to this high and mysterious valley, which used to be an important trade link with Tibet.
 In the initial days, we trek the route of Around Manaslu Trek or the Manaslu Circuit Trek.
 The Tsum Valley lies on the northern part of Manaslu and used to be a restricted area until 2008.
 The region is still less exposed in comparison to other touristy areas, with relatively virgin and less beaten paths in comparison to the more popular regions.
 The Tsum people have their own way of family life, which may be quite surprising for many outsiders.
 All the brothers in the family are married to a single girl, what you may call a practice of polyandry.

-Without a doubt this country is a potpourri of culture and diversity.
+Without a doubt, this country is a potpourri of culture and diversity.
 It boasts as having the highest mountain in the world Mt Everest mixed with unique wildlife and exotic culture.
 Discover yourself amidst this strange world of mystical beliefs and incredible history.
 Every aspect of life is tainted with spiritual reasons.
-You will have many opportunities to witness this aspect of life, and to share with people your own ideas about it.
+You will have many opportunities to witness this aspect of life and to share with people your own ideas about it.
 The art and craft of Nepal are basically based on the religious themes taken from Buddhism and Hinduism.
 Nepalese art has been influenced and promoted since the earliest recorded times by the Newars.
 In Nepal, ethnic cultural groups are diverse and many of them have their own languages and customs.
-The country’s capital Kathmandu and largest city simultaneously reeks of history and the wear and tear of increasing modernity.
+The country’s capital Kathmandu and largest city simultaneously reek of history and the wear and tear of increasing modernity.
 The tightly packed historical centre, with its squares and temples, continues to preserve a world light years away from shantytowns, expensive hotels, restaurants and shops on the city’s outskirts.
 Kathmandu’s core is Durbar Square, with the Vishnumati River to the west and Ratna Park to the east, The Bagmati River forms the southern boundary, whilst Thamel, the popular tourist hangout sprawls to the north.
 This would have to be one of the most exciting cities in the world today.

-Trek Level – moderate
+Trek Level – challenging